 1. Should I Continue Sleep Training During Teething?

 Yes, sleep training should continue during the teething phase.
-Keep in mind that this “phase” comes back around after the first year, and indeed, it will take up to 3 years before a child has all his milk teeth in place.
+Keep in mind that this “phase” comes back around after the first year, and indeed, it will take up to 3 years before a child has all his/her milk teeth in place.
 Teething will disrupt a few nights’ sleep, but you should continue sleep training your child.
-Sticking to regular sleep timings and enforcing them by building a bed-time routine is one of the keys to putting your teething baby to sleep.
-Foregoing sleep training because your baby is teething and cannot sleep due to the pain usually makes it worse for the baby to get sleep.
+Sticking to regular sleep timings and enforcing them by building a bedtime routine is one of the keys to putting your teething baby to sleep.
+Foregoing sleep training because your baby is teething and cannot sleep due to the pain usually makes it more difficult for the baby to sleep.

 2. Can Teething Make Some Babies Sleep More?

 According to a popular website, some parents have anecdotally reported that their kids slept more while they were teething.
-Teething can make a baby feel a bit dull and hence he might sleep more.
-However, there is no evidence to prove it.
+Teething can make a baby feel a bit dull, and hence, he/she might sleep more.
+However, there is no evidence to prove this.
 Your baby might be sleeping more because he is going through a growth spurt.
-Babies are in a growing phase, although their growth may not always be constant, it can be rapid at one time and stable during another time, hence the term “growth spurt”.
-Children going through a growth spurt are seen to sleep more, whether while taking naps or while sleeping through the night.
-Teething is a natural process and sometimes the natural process can involve pain.
-As a mommy, you know the best, so do what you think is right.
+Babies are in a growing phase, and although their growth may not always be constant, it can be rapid at one time and stable during another time; hence, the term “growth spurt”.
+Children going through a growth spurt are observed to sleep more, whether while taking naps or sleeping through the night.
+Teething is a natural process, and sometimes, the natural process can involve pain.
+As a mommy, you know best, so do what you think is right.

-Meanwhile, stick to sleep training because, in some years, your child will be alright.
-He will wake up well-rested, after a sound night of sleep with a precious smile showing off his brand new white teeth and you will forget these tough nights just like that.
+We hope the above tips help your teething baby sleep.
+Meanwhile, stick to sleep training because, in some years, your child will be alright, waking up well-rested after a sound night of sleep, with a precious smile showing off brand-new white teeth, which is all you need to forget the tough teething nights.